 Twitter names famed hacker 'Mudge' as head of security

-[SAN FRANCISCO] Social media giant Twitter, under increased threat of regulation and plagued by serious security breaches, is appointing one of the world's best-regarded hackers to tackle everything from engineering missteps to misinformation.
+SOCIAL media giant Twitter Inc, under increased threat of regulation and plagued by serious security breaches, is appointing one of the world's best-regarded hackers to tackle everything from engineering missteps to misinformation.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg